AnkurMathur14/flask-gunicorn-auth/README.md

 ## Features
  - Gunicorn server setup
- - URL to register your users at <your-host>/api/v1/usres
+ - URL to register your users at <your-host>/api/v1/users
  - JWT authentication at <your-host>/api/v1/login
+ - Mongo DB as database
  - Provisioned route file for all your routes with blueprints

 ## Built With